Olympic wake-up call: Canada's softball team gets opening win | CBC Sports

 Top-ranked U.S. — which has won other three Olympic gold medals in the sport — beat Italy 2-0.

 The Italian softball team lost their coach, Enrico Obletter, earlier in the year.
-He passed away after contracting COVID-19, according to the Italian Baseball Softball Federation.
+He died after contracting COVID-19, according to the Italian Baseball Softball Federation.
 The team is now coached by Federico Pizzolini.

 American Cat Osterman had nine strike outs across six innings, and Monica Abbott got the save, striking out the side.